metabase/hawk/README.md

 ...
 ```

-`:partition/index` is zero-based, e.g. if you have ten partitions (`:partiton/total 10`) then the first partition is `0` and
+`:partition/index` is zero-based, e.g. if you have ten partitions (`:partiton/total 10`) then the first partition is `0`
-the last is `9`.
+and the last is `9`.

-Tests are partitioned at the `deftest` level after all tests are found the usual way -- all namespaces that would be
+Tests are partitioned at the var (`deftest`) level after all tests are found the usual way, but all tests in any given
-loaded if you were running the entire test suite are still loaded.
-Partitions are split as evenly as possible, but
+namespace will always be split into the same partition.
+All namespaces that would be loaded if you were running the
+entire test suite are still loaded.
+Partitions are split as evenly as possible, but tests are guaranteed to be split
-tests are guaranteed to be split deterministically into exactly the number of partitions you asked for.
+deterministically into exactly the number of partitions you asked for.

 ## Additional options